ceu-lang/ceu/README.md

 ```

 The example `test-03.ceu` fails because it uses the `async/thread` primitive
-whith requires the `pthread` architecture to execute:
+which requires the `pthread` architecture to execute:

 ```
 ###############